 Temperature & Lighting

-Chinese cave geckos prefer cooler temperatures than other lizard species.
+Chinese cave geckos prefer cooler temperatures than many other types of geckos.

 It’s important to create a temperature gradient using lights or an under-tank heat mat.
 Heat emitters work well too (they’re more useful if you live in a climate with colder winters though).